-Yao’s research integrates advanced imaging, diffraction, spectroscopy, and in-situ techniques with computational modeling to explore structure–composition–processing–property relationships in complex materials for applications in nanotechnology, energy, environment, and health.
-He has authored two seminal books in multiple languages (Handbook of Microscopy for Nanotechnology and Focused Ion Beam System: Basics and Applications), 18 book chapters, and over 330 peer-reviewed publications in leading journals, including Science, Nature, and Physical Review Letters.
+Yao integrates advanced imaging, diffraction, spectroscopy, and in-situ methods with computational modeling to investigate structure–composition–processing–property relationships in complex and quantum materials for applications in nanotechnology, energy, environmental science, and health.
+He has authored two widely used books (Handbook of Microscopy for Nanotechnology and Focused Ion Beam System: Basics and Applications), 18 book chapters, and over 330 peer-reviewed papers in leading journals, including Science and Nature.
+Collaborating with more than 60 research groups at Princeton, he has also partnered extensively with numerous industry leaders, including ExxonMobil, DuPont, GE, Merck, Colgate-Palmolive, Eli Lilly, Johnson & Johnson, and Bristol-Myers Squibb, as well as many start-ups.
+He founded Princeton’s first industrial seminar series and the Princeton–Nature Conference Series (2018, 2022, 2024), Frontiers in Electron Microscopy for the Physical and Life Sciences, which convenes global leaders to explore emerging microscopy technologies.

 |